d4rk-kn1gh7/CTFwriteups/chip8_1.md

 ![Chip8-5](https://user-images.githubusercontent.com/54789221/73663044-d935c180-46c2-11ea-8dfb-2d50e733d40e.png)

+These are an interesting set of pixels.

-Suddenly a thought struck my mind - what if the white pixels on the display were ones and the black zeros - thus leading to a binary output!
+Wait - what if the white pixels on the display were ones and the black zeros - thus leading to a binary output!
 Trying that on the first line, we get `01001000`, which is the decimal equivalent of H!
 It's the beginning of the flag!

 Continuing with this method, we get the following binary output -